 With over 350,000 motion pictures and 170,000 television programs, and 27 million feet of newsreel footage, the UCLA Film & Television Archive is the world's largest university-held collection of motion pictures and broadcast programming.

 For more information on our collections or to arrange research viewing, please contact the Archive Research and Study Center.

-To search UCLA Film & Television Archive’s collections, please visit the Archive Catalog.
+To search UCLA Film & Television Archive’s collections, please visit the UC Library Search catalog.

 Motion Picture Collection

 Material dating back to the 1890s, including:

 - Films from major studios; Columbia, Paramount, Warner Bros., Twentieth-Century Fox and others

 - Independent films from the Sundance Institute, Outfest UCLA Legacy Project, and L.A.
 Rebellion collections